Can you call a cosmetic product “natural?” And what does that really mean, anyway?

 Back in 1993 the FDA stated its policy regarding the the term “natural” on food labeling means:

-“nothing artificial or synthetic (including all color additives regardless of source) has been included in, or has been added to, a food that would not normally be expected to be in the food.” ~ [58 Fed Reg.
-2303, 2407 (1993)]
+“… nothing artificial or synthetic (including all color additives regardless of source) has been included in, or has been added to, a food that would not normally be expected to be in the food.”

-You’ve probably heard of the much discussed, debated and litigated issue of GMO corn.
+You’ve probably heard of the much discussed, debated, and litigated issue of GMO corn.
 There have been several lawsuits about the use of “natural” for products containing GMO corn, three of which were referred to the FDA for administrative determination.
-On January 6, 2014, the FDA responded to the courts with a letter and declined to define “natural”.
-Essentially, the letter said that defining “natural” is much bigger than just GMO issues and it would involve other Federal agencies (i.e. the USDA), competing view of of stakeholders as well as a myriad of other factors, and that “priority food public health and safety matters are largely occupying the limited resources that the FDA has to address to food matters”.
-This article gives a pretty good overview of the legal aspects of the cases.
+On January 6, 2014, the FDA responded to the courts with a letter and declined to define “natural.”
+Essentially, the letter said that defining “natural” is much bigger than just GMO issues and it would involve other Federal agencies (i.e., the USDA), competing view of of stakeholders as well as a myriad of other factors, and that “priority food public health and safety matters are largely occupying the limited resources that the FDA has to address to food matters.”

 Back to Cosmetics

-Considering how contentious and complicated the issue of “natural food” is, it’s not surprising that the concept of “natural cosmetics” is confusing, unregulated and filled with opinion.
-Also certainly not surprising that the FDA has clearly stated they don’t regulate the use of the word “natural” for cosmetics.
+Considering how contentious and complicated the issue of “natural food” is, it’s not surprising that the concept of “natural cosmetics” is confusing, unregulated, and filled with opinion.
+Also it is certainly not surprising that the FDA has clearly stated they don’t regulate the use of the word “natural” for cosmetics.

 When you label your handcrafted soap and cosmetic products, the use of the term “natural” is up to you.
 What it means and how you apply it is also up to you.
 The FDA’s policy on the use of the term “natural” for food might be a help in guiding you, but the final decision is yours.

-I recommend that if you do decide to use the term “natural” to describe your products, you also work out – for yourself – the definition you are using.
+I recommend that if you do decide to use the term “natural” to describe your products, you also work out (for yourself) the definition of “natural” you are using.
 Tell your customers what you mean when you say “natural.”
 It will probably engender more trust from your customers and may become a marketing message that won’t get lost in the forest of dubiously “natural” claims that seem to be everywhere.

 Leave a Reply